Jamie956/Jamie956.github.io/post/java.md

-### 4.2 Using Predefined classes

-**Construct**
+### Construct

-To work with objects, you first construct them and specify their initial state.
+- To work with objects, you first construct them and specify their initial state.
 Then you apply methods to the objects.

-In the Java programming language, you use constructors to construct new instances.
+- In the Java programming language, you use constructors to construct new instances.

-A constructor is a special method whose purpose is to construct and initialize objects.
+- A constructor is a special method whose purpose is to construct and initialize objects.

-### 4.3 Defning Your Own Classes

-**constructor**

 - A constructor has the same name as the class.
 - A class can have more than one constructor.